All hogs raised for Hickory Nut Gap Meats (HNGM) must meet these standards:

 - Farmer Relations

-9.3 Annual meetings will be held for education, information and building relationships.
+11.3 All farmers are invited to attend the Annual meeting held every spring/summer for farmer education, information and building relationships.

 - Delivery of Finished Animals

-10.2 Farmers are required to sign supply contracts with HNGM.
+12.2 Farmers may be required to sign supply contracts with HNGM.

 - Heritage Breed Genetics